fmerian/awesome-product-hunt/README.md

 Many developer-first products successfully launched there.
 For inspiration, you can find [success stories](#resources) and [examples](#examples) below.

-This repository includes a [wiki](https://github.com/fmerian/awesome-product-hunt/wiki) with bit-sized tips to help you prep your launch and enjoy it.
+This repository includes a [wiki](https://github.com/fmerian/awesome-product-hunt/wiki) with bit-sized tips and [discussions](https://github.com/fmerian/awesome-product-hunt/discussions) to help you prep your launch and enjoy it.

 It also includes: